PressTpro/Small-Projcts/README.md

 presspad.bat (filename) (contents)

 ## GSearch
-GSearch allows you to go to google from any web browser, Works only with Parameters
+GSearch allows you to search google from any web browser, Works only with Parameters

+USE + AS SPACE INSTEAD OF SPACE

 You have to run this from a Command Line

-gsearch (web-browser)
+gsearch (web-browser) (query)

 ## SearchTube
 SearchTube Allows you to search on YouTube Directly From your Browser, It Uses Parameters

-USE + AS SPACE IF YOUR QUERY WILL USE SPACE
+USE + AS SPACE INSTEAD OF SPACE

 You have to run this from a command line